As you align your marketing and sales strategies to go all-in on account-based marketing (ABM), there’s one key area that needs particular attention.

 For each piece of content, you’ll want plenty of data points: traffic, bounce rate, search engine rankings, conversions, and any other key performance indicators (KPIs) your sales and marketing teams rely on.

 Be sure the needs of both teams are covered in your data collection.
-It’s crucial to the success of your ABM strategy.
+It’s crucial to the success of your account based marketing strategy.

 Once you have your data, label each content asset by the work it needs.
 Some content will only need minor optimizations, while other assets might need a larger-scale rewrite or to be scrapped completely and reimagined to align with your new ABM strategy.

 You’ll also need to make a list of new content that needs to be created to fill in content gaps.
 This is particularly important if you’re lacking content for a significant audience outlined in your ABM strategy.

 Your content audit will form the roadmap for the rest of the best practices discussed here.
 It will help you make sure each piece of content on your site is useful to your target audience, engaging to visitors, and trackable by your team.

 2. Optimize Your ABM Content for SEO